Program 1 - Living, Working, and Leisure

 Vision

-Where possible, expansion of recreational areas and tourism.
+Where possible, expanding recreational areas and tourism.

 Mission

-Program 2 - Social affairs
+Program 2 - Social Affairs

-The municipality therefore takes a careful approach to all forms of organized leisure activities; an active community life in which people can play sports, relax, exercise, help, and learn together.
-There must be variety so that there is something to choose from.
-The municipality has a facilitating role in this.|
+The municipality therefore takes a careful approach to all forms of organized leisure activities—an active community life where people can play sports, relax, engage in physical activity, help others, and learn together.
+There must be variety so that people have options to choose from.
+The municipality plays a facilitating role in this regard.|

 Lifestyle